-As you wish, populate with your employment, education, funding, and works, (publications, presentation, and other creations).
-Manually add information or linking tools may be helpful for populating your Works, such as Researcher ID, Scopus Author ID, MLA International Bibliography's MLA BibLink, and CrossRef Metadata search.
-New publications that have DOIs can automatically be added to your ORCiD profiles if you give CrossRef permission to do that.
+Populate with your employment, education, funding, and works.
+Manually add information or linking tools may be helpful for populating your works, such as Scopus Author ID, MLA International Bibliography's MLA BibLink, and CrossRef Metadata search.
+New publications that have DOIs can automatically be added to your ORCiD profiles if you give CrossRef permission.

 Optional: designate a trusted individual to populate and update your ORCID account.

 Optional: Grant permission for CrossRef and Data Cite to add information about your publications and data as your DOIs which include ORCiD come to CrossRef and DataCite from publishers and other sources.

 Add a link to your ORCID on your CV, blogs, websites, and email signature.

 Enable auto-updates from other systems, such as, ResearcherID, SCOPUS and, CrossRef, DataCite

 Use to update sections of your biographical sketch (NIH, NSF, + more agencies in development using SciENcv)